cmse822/project-2-pi-by-mpi-team1/report/writeup.md

 #### Q7
 Try running your code on different node types on HPCC with varied core counts.
 In particular, try to ensure that your runs utilize multiple nodes so that the communication network is used.
 Do you see a change in the communication cost when the job is run on more than one node?

-*(The code of plotting could be found at '/results/runtime_plot.ipynb' )*
+*(The code of plotting could be found in '/results/runtime_plot.ipynb' )*

 ![time_nodes](/results/time_scaling.png "time_scaling")
 #### **Comments**
 - We observed interesting patterns from the plot.
-  Perform the same number of 'rounds' on each rank, when the number of darts is small ($10^3, 10^6$), as the number of nodes increases, the total runtime slightly increases; when the number of darts is larger ($10^9$), as the number of nodes increases, the total runtime obviously decreases.
+  We perform the same number of 'rounds' on each ran.
+When the number of darts is small ($10^3, 10^6$), as the number of nodes increases, the total runtime slightly increases.
+When the number of darts is larger ($10^9$), as the number of nodes increases, the total runtime decreases.

-- This observed behavior is influenced by a balance between **computational workload** and **parallel overhead among the nodes**.
+- This observed behavior is influenced by a balance between **computational workload** and **communication overhead among the nodes**.
 In the context of parallel computing, "overhead" refers to the extra work and time required to manage the parallel processes.
 It includes the time spent on starting up and shutting down the parallel environment, communicating between nodes, synchronizing processes, and any additional operations that are necessary only because the task is being run in parallel rather than sequentially.

-- For a small number of darts, the workload done by each node is quite small, and the overhead of initializing MPI environment, distributing workload among nodes, synchronization(mpi_barrier) and communication(mpi_reduce) can dominate the actual run time.
+- For a small number of darts, the workload done by each node is quite small, and the overhead of initializing MPI environment, distributing workload among nodes, synchronization(`mpi_barrier`) and communication(`mpi_reduce`) can dominate the actual run time.
 Each node spends more time waiting for synchronization and communication than doing the actual computation.
-Therefore, there is less workload than overhead, there is not enough computational workload to benefit from the parallel structure, leading to the patterns we observed when num_of_nodes are 10^3, 10^6: the total run time slightly increases as number of nodes increases.
+Therefore, there is less workload than overhead, there is not enough computational workload to benefit from the parallel structure, leading to the patterns we observed when number of nodes are $10^3$, $10^6$: the total run time slightly increases as number of nodes increases.

 - For a large number of darts, the workload done by each node is substantial enough so that the time for actual computation is significantly comparable to the overhead time.
 To be more specific, each node can perform a significant amount of actual computation before need to synchronize or communicate with other nodes.
 In this case, when the total workload is fixed, as the parallel resources(num_of_nodes) increases, the total run time decreases, which showcases the benefits of parallel computing.